SainsburyWellcomeCentre/crabs-exploration/guides/CorrectingTrackLabellingSteps.md

     - You should see the Annotation Editor panel with the track ID field at the bottom of the screen.
     - If the track ID field is not editable:
       - Make sure the subset of frames shown in the grid are selected.
-      - If they are and the ID is still not editable, try clicking a few times in the `Toggle Annotation Editor` button (it may show something like `xxx different values:...`).
+      - If they are and the ID is still not editable, try clicking a few times on the `Toggle Annotation Editor` button (it may show something like `xxx different values:...`).
   - Edit the track ID in the Annotation Editor field.
     - You want to change the ID from the one is being re-id to the original one (for example from 12 to 9)
     - To input the value click anywhere in the Annotation Editor.
     - There should be a notification at the bottom of the window saying `updated region attribute of <how many> region` (this seems to be flaky on Chrome tho - you may need to toggle the Annotation Editor for the change to take effect).
   - Check the ID change took effect:
-    - You can go back to the usual one-frame visualisation by clicking on the grid icon (now crossed-out).
+    - You can go back to the usual one-frame visualisation by clicking on the grid icon (now crossed out).
     - See if the changes happened correctly.

 - If the crab has been re-ID for only a few frames: it may be easier to edit the ID in each frame (rather than following the grid method).